Manscaping: Beginners Guide to Body GroomingWritten by Advice Team on March 20, 2017

 When you're ready, start at the top and work down.
 Having a methodology reduces the chances that you'll forget something - trimming body hair is about achieving and keeping an aesthetic balance between all of the body hair regions.

-The Arms & Legs All we need is a good trim here so that your arm and leg hair is neat.
+All we need is a good trim here so that your arm and leg hair is neat.
 In doing so you’ll reduce chafe and be more aerodynamic.
 Remember, we’re not going for the Chris Froome look, just neat and trimmed.

-Armpits Let’s face it, the sight of armpit hair protruding out of the arms of a t-shirt is not a strong look.
+Let’s face it, the sight of armpit hair protruding out of the arms of a t-shirt is not a strong look.
 Armpit hair smells and holds a lot of sweat, so by trimming here you’ll use less deodorant and you'll go easier on your shirts.
 Again, we aren’t advocating going completely hairless.
 Here you don't actually shave the hair — you just trim it down so that it's shorter and doesn't protrude from your underarms.
 The short and trim look is both masculine and well groomed.

-The Back For many people, the first rule of back hair is that it shouldn’t be there.
+For many people, the first rule of back hair is that it shouldn’t be there.
 Trimming your back can be a pain though, so perhaps the best method is to get your partner or friend to help you trim the hairs with your body shaver.

-Groin Now things get a bit serious.
-First lay the groundwork with a hot shower and if it’s been a while, you might want to start with some grooming scissors.
+Now things get a bit serious.
+First, lay the groundwork with a hot shower and if it’s been a while, you might want to start with some grooming scissors.
 Do not use the beard trimmer here, getting loose skin caught in the grooves could be catastrophic.
 This body area is a proven to trap for bacteria so even a minor cut can cause infection.
 You want to make sure you are holding the skin taught wherever you are working.
 A trimmed undercarriage, at 1 to 2mm will keep you feeling cool, clean and fresh enough without risking ingrown hairs or any of the irritation of razor burn, itching or stubble.
 It will also mean that you can keep the front relatively natural.

-The Buttocks Whilst this might sound like something that doesn’t need saying, never take a razor blade to your buttocks.
+Whilst this might sound like something that doesn’t need saying, never take a razor blade to your buttocks.
 The risk of itchiness and ingrown hairs here is great so be sure to use your trimmers and keep your strokes smooth and confident.
 This method is quick and easy, much cheaper and less embarrassing than a trip to the salon.
 Just make sure you have the safety guard on and everything will be fine.

 So this was our introduction to keeping your body hair in check, in the coming weeks we are going to be offering more detailed tips and advice on manscaping and grooming in general.
-Sign up to our newsletter to be kept up to date.
+Sign up for our newsletter to be kept up to date.

 In the meantime you can enter our Spring time sweepstake competition to win a Philips BodyGroom Series 7000 Body Trimmer.
 Head over to Facebook and, if you're so inclined, don't forget to follow us and share.